neoforged/Documentation/docs/worldgen/biomemodifier.md

             )
         )
     );
-})
+});
 ```

   </TabItem>
 </Tabs>

-### The available values for the Decoration steps
+### Available Values for Decoration Steps

-The `step` field in many of these JSONs are referring to GenerationStep.Decoration enum.
-This enum has the steps listed out in this order which is the same order that the game uses for generating during worldgen.
-Try to put features in the stage that makes the most sense for them.
+The `step` or `steps` fields in many of the aforementioned JSONs are referring to the `GenerationStep.Decoration` enum.
+This enum has the steps listed out in the following order, which is the same order that the game uses for generating during worldgen.
+Try to put features in the step that makes the most sense for them.

 |           Step           | Description                                                                             |
 |:------------------------:|:----------------------------------------------------------------------------------------|